Berohlfs/file-search-app/README.md

 ### Files Page

 The **files page** displays the file catalog.
 The idea was to make this page as simple and straightforward as possible, elegant and subtle.
 The user can download or delete any file they want.
-Uploaded files enter the database with a 'Pending' status.
-This means the file has been stored, and its contents have already been extracted to raw text and saved; however, the text has yet to be embedded.
+Uploaded files enter the database with a "Pending" status.
+This means the file has been stored, and its contents have already been extracted to raw text and saved.
+However, the text has yet to be embedded.

 That's where the **Embed** button comes in.
-When this button is clicked, the back end divides the file's raw text into multiple chunks of around 300 tokens and sends them to OpenAI's `text-embedding-3-small` model.
+When this button is clicked, the back-end divides the file's raw text into multiple chunks of around 300 tokens and sends them to OpenAI's `text-embedding-3-small` model.
 OpenAI returns the vectorized representation of each chunk.
 The chunks are then stored as both raw text and vectors.
 After all this, the status changes to 'Processed'.

 ![Files Page](./images/files-page.png)